NGIOproject/Slurm/README.rst

 1) Clone the repository:

-git clone git@git.ph.ed.ac.uk:nextgenio/SLURM.git
+git clone git@github.com:NGIOproject/Slurm.git

-2) Checkout the 17.02 NEXTGenIO branch:
+2) Checkout the 18.08 NEXTGenIO branch:

-git checkout slurm-17.02_NEXTGenIO
+git checkout slurm-NEXTGenIO

 3) Create a new feature branch (appending _NEXTGenIO at the end):